dancooper0705/dancooper0705.github.com/_posts/2019-10-09-markdown-language-example.markdown

 ```

 ## what is markdown language
++ A markdown is a markup language.
++ html and xml are also markup language.
-A superset of html language.
-The file extension is md or markdown.
++ markdown is superset of html language.

 ## headers
 ```markdown